philipce/nifty/README.md

 - Use the included project file in Xcode
 - Install with the Swift Package Manager

 Nifty is being developed on Ubuntu and macOS; whatever route you go, make sure your version is up to date.
-Also, goal is to stay current as Swift develops, so make sure to [install the latest release](https://swift.org/getting-started/).
+Also, our goal is to stay current as Swift develops, so make sure to [install the latest release](https://swift.org/getting-started/).

 ##### Docker